Stochastic Calculus in Infinite Dimensions and SPDEs: Stochastic Calculus in Infinite Dimensions

 and proceed similarly for the RHS, observing that the integrand

-is again simple (this is completely analogous to showing that $\inner{\sy}{\phi}_{\mathcal{H}}$ was a valid integrand) Applying the definition \ref{simpleprocessintegral} to the RHS gives precisely the LHS as above.
-The result is proved for simple processes, so all that remains to show is preservation in the limit.
+is again simple (this is completely analogous to showing that $\inner{\sy}{\phi}_{\mathcal{H}}$ was a valid integrand).
+Applying Definition \ref{simpleprocessintegral} to the above proves the result for simple processes, so all that remains to show is preservation in the limit.
 We have of course and a reminder that this limit is taken in $L^2\big(\Omega;\mathcal{H}\big).$ We would like to take the limit outside of the inner product, in some appropriate topology, and use the result for simple functions: the steps would be

 so it should be clear that the topology we want to take this limit in is that of $L^2\big(\Omega;\R \big)$, as the last line would be precisely the RHS of (\ref{stochintduality}) by definition if we can show that the simple real valued process $\inner{\sy^n}{\phi}_{\mathcal{H}}$ converges to $\inner{\sy}{\phi}_{\mathcal{H}}$ in $L^2\big(\Omega\times [0,t]; \R\big).$ Thankfully it is straightforwards to justify taking this limit outside of the inner product: if $(f_n)$ converges to $f$ in $L^2\big(\Omega;\mathcal{H}\big)$ then so $(\inner{f_n}{\phi}_{\mathcal{H}})$ converges to $\inner{f}{\phi}_{\mathcal{H}}$ in $L^2\big(\Omega;\R \big)$, as required to justify the interchange.
 To show the convergence of $\inner{\sy^n}{\phi}_{\mathcal{H}}$ to $\inner{\sy}{\phi}_{\mathcal{H}}$ in $L^2\big(\Omega\times [0,t]; \R\big)$ we apply the same trick: